 She broadcasted live for “Today in LA” from the 2016 Olympic Games in Rio de Janeiro, Brazil, delivering local news and providing viewers with all access coverage of the games, including of the gold medal win for the U.S. Final Five gymnastics team.
 Guzman also brought viewers closer to the culture of Rio, showcasing iconic sights Christ the Redeemer and the Selaron Steps.

 Prior to joining NBC4 Southern California, Guzman worked for NBC5 Chicago and covered a fast-moving blend of the latest breaking news stories and issues important to local residents.
 Earlier in her career, Guzman was an anchor and reporter at the NBC affiliate KPRC-TV and Telemundo station KTMD in Houston.

 She contributes to a monthly column, “On the Record: Straight Talk for Moms,” for L.A.
 Parent Magazine, which provides tips for parents based on her experience as a working mother raising two children.

 Serving the community is a way of life for Guzman, from a young age she has volunteered her time to help others.
 Guzman remains active in the community and supports many causes throughout the Southland and abroad.
 She’s been recognized for her work, including the Excellence in Broadcast Journalism award by the National Hispanic Media Coalition.

-A native of Texas, Guzman is fluent in Spanish.
+A native of Texas, Guzman is ALSO fluent in Spanish.
 She graduated with a B.A. in bilingual journalism and communications from the University of St. Thomas in Houston.
-She lives is the Los Angeles area with her husband and daughter.
+She is married and has two daughters.